-• CE harmonics mode
+• prCE harmonics mode

-In this mode the LMG500 works as an harmonic analyser.
+In this mode the LMG450 works as an harmonic analyser.
 All measurements are judged according to the standards.
 There is only a minimum of settings to prevent set-up errors.
+This mode can only be used for precompliance measurings.